 For higher doses (10–12 mg) reconstitute with less water (1 mL → 10 mg/mL) to keep injection volumes practical.

-Retatrutide’s side effect profile is similar to other GLP-1/GIPs but with some additional glucagon-related considerations.
+Retatrutide’s side effect profile is similar to other GLP-1/GIPs but with additional glucagon-related considerations and a notable cardiovascular signal.

 Human long-term safety data are limited.
 Not recommended for use outside of trial settings without medical supervision.